Jan Roskam

-Jan Roskam (February 22, 1930 – September 9, 2022) was the Deane E. Ackers Distinguished Professor of Aerospace Engineering at the University of Kansas.
-He is the author of eleven books on airplane design and flight dynamics and over 160 papers on the topics of aircraft aerodynamics, performance, design and flight controls.
+Jan Roskam (February 22, 1930 – September 9, 2022) was a Dutch-born American aircraft designer.
+He was the Deane E. Ackers Distinguished Professor of Aerospace Engineering at the University of Kansas.
+He was also the author of eleven books on airplane design and flight dynamics and over 160 papers on the topics of aircraft aerodynamics, performance, design and flight controls.
 He founded the company DARcorporation with Willem Anemaat.

 Biography

-Education
+Early life and education

-Born in The Hague, Roskam received his engineer's degree in aeronautical engineering in 1954 from the Delft University of Technology followed by a Ph.D. degree from the University of Washington in aeronautics and astronautics in 1965.
+Born in The Hague on February 22, 1930, Roskam received his engineer's degree in aeronautical engineering in 1954 from the Delft University of Technology followed by a Ph.D. degree from the University of Washington in aeronautics and astronautics in 1965.

 Professional career

 Roskam has been involved in the design and development of 36 aircraft programs, including 12 which made it to flight, while working for three major aircraft companies.
 He was actively involved in design and development of the Boeing SST, Cessna Citation I, and Learjet 35.
 He also acted as a consultant on the Boeing 747.
-He is proudest of his work on the Piaggio P-180 Avanti.
+He was particularly proud of his work on the Piaggio P-180 Avanti.